 "What do you mean?
 What does Dawnie have to do with this?"

 Confusion clouded Willow's expressive eyes.
-Her stomach fell to her feet, and she knew that she wasn't going to like what he had to say.
+Her stomach fell to her feet, and she knew she wasn't going to like what he had to say.

 Willow paled at the thought of getting Buffy back by sacrificing the sister she died for.

-"No, there has to be a way."
+"No, there has to be another way."